Creating a switchable optical cavity with controllable quantum-state mapping between two modes: Methods

-After the adiabatic elimination of atomic excited states we can restrict our considerations to a simplified model, which does not include atomic variables.
-Such simplified model makes it easy to take into account all photon losses.
-To this end, we model the device as two cavity modes, which decay emitting the radiation into five traveling modes, as is depicted in Fig.~\ref{fig:systemEFF}.

-One of these traveling modes is accessible experimentally.
-This accessible traveling mode can be, for example, a waveguide.
-Other traveling modes are inaccessible, and thus, provide losses.
-The two cavity modes interact according to the effective Hamiltonian~(\ref{eq:HamiltonianEFF2}).
+\textbf{Interaction with an external field.} The two cavity modes interact according to the effective Hamiltonian~(\ref{eq:HamiltonianEFF2}).
 The photon emission from the mode, represented by $b$, into the waveguide is described by the Lindblad operator $L_{\eta}=\sqrt{\eta}b$.
-The absorption in the mirrors for this mode is modeled as the photon emission into an inaccessible mode and described by $L_{\eta'}=\sqrt{\eta'}b$.
+The absorption in the mirrors for this mode is modelled as the photon emission into an inaccessible mode and described by $L_{\eta'}=\sqrt{\eta'}b$.
 The losses in the mirrors for the $a$ mode are taken into account in the same manner.
 The photon absorption from the $a$ mode is described by the operator $L_{\kappa}=\sqrt{\kappa}a$.
-Although the simplified model does not include atomic variables, spontaneous emissions from the excited atomic states $|1\rangle$ and $|2\rangle$ are taken into account by assuming that there are two inaccessible traveling modes, into which photons from both modes can be emitted in the way described by the Lindblad operators $L_{\rm{eff}}^{(1)}$ and $L_{\rm{eff}}^{(2)}$.
+Although the simplified model does not include atomic variables, spontaneous emissions from the excited atomic states $|1\rangle$ and $|2\rangle$ are taken into account by assuming that there are two inaccessible travelling modes, into which photons from both modes can be emitted in the way described by the Lindblad operators $L_{\rm{eff}}^{(1)}$ and $L_{\rm{eff}}^{(2)}$.
 The device working in the open mode has to transfer the state of the $a$ mode to the waveguide.
-In order to calculate a quantity, which measures how close the output field into waveguide is to the initial $a$ mode field, it is necessary to describe the interaction of the quantum system with the accessible traveling mode.
-To this end, we use the input-output theory~\cite{collettPRA84,WallsMillburnBook, tufarelliNJP12}, because it is perfectly suitable for the scheme illustrated in Fig.~\ref{fig:systemEFF}.
-We have followed the treatment of~\cite{WallsMillburnBook} to derive the Heisenberg-Langevin equations for this scheme.
+In order to calculate a quantity, which measures how close the output field into waveguide is to the initial $a$ mode field, it is necessary to describe the interaction of the quantum system with the accessible travelling mode.
+To this end, we use the input-output theory~\cite{collettPRA84,WallsMillburnBook, tufarelliNJP12}, because it is perfectly suitable for the scheme illustrated in figure~\ref{fig:systemEFF}.
+We have followed the treatment of Ref.~[\citenum{WallsMillburnBook}] to derive the Heisenberg-Langevin equations for this scheme.
 These equations take the form